Janssen Presents Results from Phase 3 ACIS Study in Patients with Metastatic Castration-Resistant Prostate Cancer Treated with Apalutamide? and Abiraterone Acetate Combination

 At Janssen, we're creating a future where disease is a thing of the past.
 We're the Pharmaceutical Companies of Johnson Johnson, working tirelessly to make that future a reality for patients everywhere by fighting sickness with science, improving access with ingenuity, and healing hopelessness with heart.
 We focus on areas of medicine where we can make the biggest difference: Cardiovascular Metabolism, Immunology, Infectious Diseases Vaccines, Neuroscience, Oncology, and Pulmonary Hypertension.

 Learn more at www.janssen.com/emea.
 Follow us at www.twitter.com/janssenEMEA for our latest news.
-Janssen Research Development, LLC is part of the Janssen Pharmaceutical Companies of Johnson Johnson.
+Janssen Pharmaceutica NV is part of the Janssen Pharmaceutical Companies of Johnson Johnson.

 Date of preparation: February 2021